mstksg/inCode/copy/entries/trie.md

 So, the roadmap seems straightforward:

-1. Load our prequel memes into a `Map String PrequelMeme`, a map of quotes to their associated macro images
+1. Load our prequel memes into a `Map String Label`, a map of quotes to their associated macro images (as a `Label`, which the *graphviz* library can render)
-2. Use `ana` to turn a `Map String PrequelMeme` into a `Trie Char PrequelMeme`
+2. Use `ana` to turn a `Map String Label` into a `Trie Char Label`
-3. Use `cata` to turn a `Trie Char PrequelMeme` into a graph of nodes linked by letters, with prequel meme leaves
+3. Use `cata` to turn a `Trie Char Label` into a graph of nodes linked by letters, with prequel meme leaves
 4. Use the *graphviz* library to turn that graph into a DOT file, to be rendered by the external graphviz application.

-1 and 4 are mainly fumbling around with IO and interfacing with libraries, so 2 and 3 are the interesting steps in our case.
+1 and 4 are mainly fumbling around with IO, parsing, and interfacing with libraries, so 2 and 3 are the interesting steps in our case.
 We actually already wrote 2 (in the previous section --- surprise!), so that just leaves 3 to investigate.

 ### Generating the Graph